-“I joined the Young People’s Socialist League in the late 1970s,” Steve writes, “when the great civil rights organizer Bayard Rustin was the National Chairman of the adult organization, the Social Democrats, USA, and became directly active in politics again in 2016 knocking on doors for Bernie Sanders in Iowa and Wisconsin.
+“I joined the Young People’s Socialist League in the late 1970s,” Steve Schwartzberg writes, “when the great civil rights organizer Bayard Rustin was the National Chairman of the adult organization, the Social Democrats, USA, and became directly active in politics again in 2016 knocking on doors for Bernie Sanders in Iowa and Wisconsin.
 I am a former director of undergraduate studies for international studies at Yale University and the author of Arguments over Genocide: The War of Words in the Congress and the Supreme Court over Cherokee Removal.
 I first ran for Congress in the Democratic primary in 2018 and received 4% of the vote!”

 For more about Steve’s views and background, see the text and video of his recent speech on “America and the Kingdom, revisited,” his campaign manifesto, and the “About” section of this website.